NabilleH/bank/README.md

 It was assumed that the user of this application would be a bank employee.
 It was therefore also assumed that the account may go into deficit if a debit transaction is performed, where there may be insufficient funds on the account.

+I approached the problem by separating my code in to two dependant classes, account and statement.
+The account class facilitates debits, credits and stores transaction history in memory.
+The account class instantiates a statement object on creation and passes a transaction history object to to the statement class in order to print out a statement.
+Further improvements could include extracting the transaction history into another class.
+This data could also be persisted into a file or database instead of memory, although the requirements of this challenge did not request this.

 ## Setup

  1. Clone this repo locally -